nitesh624/nitesh_custom_api/README.md

 2. To set api key go to site information form and enter the key in site API key field and click on Update Configuration

-3. This module also give JSON resonse when the API you have entered is passed as url parameter in /testapikey/{apikey}/{nid} where apikey is the API key you have saved in site information form and nid is the node id
+3. This module also give JSON response when the API you have entered is passed as url parameter in /testapikey/{apikey}/{nid} where apikey is the API key you have saved in site information form and nid is the node id

 References: